AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_title8: ESG Reporting and Analysis
 use_cases_desc8: Automatic generation and analysis of ESG reports, saving time and consistency.

 service_title:  Connect to our API
-service_desc:  Our API service allows easy integration with our advanced models.
-It's a pay-as-you-go system, so you only pay for what you need.
+service_desc:  Our AI Brain Suite API service allows easy integration to your existing systems with our advanced models.
-service_title_1: Thai Language Model Embedding API
+service_title_1: Thai Embedding API
 service_desc_1: This API allows you to utilize our Embedding API for developing your own Thai NLP applications including sentiment analysis, name entity recognition, knowledge retrieval and more.

-service_title_2: Thai Language Model Instruct API
+service_title_2: Thai Instruct API
 service_desc_2: This API allows you to utilize our Instruct API for developing chatbot assistant and instruction-based applications.

-service_title_3: Thai Language Model Image-to-Text and Text-to-Image API
+service_title_3: Thai Image2Text & Text2Image API
 service_desc_3: This API allows you to utilize our Image-to-Text and Text-to-Image API for developing image-text applications such as image search using text, or visual question answering.

-service_title_4: Thai Language Model Speech-to-Text and Text-to-Speech API
+service_title_4: Thai Speech2Text and Text2Speech API
 service_desc_4: This API allows you to utilize our Speech-to-Text and Text-to-Speech for developing speech-related applications such as automatic calling, bot teaching, or job interviews.

 service_btn1: Read our documentation and tutorials